 No one leadership style is best for all situations, but it's useful to understand what your natural approach is, so you can develop skills that you may be missing.
 It's unwise to neglect either tasks or people.
 But, equally, a compromise between the two approaches will likely result in only average team performance, because you neither meet people's needs nor inspire excellent performance.

-In this article, we look at the Blake Mouton Managerial Grid, a popular framework for thinking about a leader's "task versus person" orientation.
+In this article, we look at the Blake Mouton Grid, a popular framework for thinking about a leader's "task versus person" orientation.

 Click here to view a transcript of this video.